Pepilepioux/windows_file_util/README.md

 ### fichiers_permissions_liste

-Will walk a directory tree and for each subdirectory lists the access permissions.
+Walks a directory tree and for each subdirectory lists the access permissions.

 Optionally also lists files permissions.